Integral Models for Spaces via the Higher Frobenius: Integral models for the unstable homotopy category

-We finish by showing this space is contractible.
-Since $X$ is finite, we have an equivalence of $\Fpbar$-algebras.
-By the base change properties of the cotangent complex, this yields an equivalence This space is contractible because by Proposition \ref{prop:formallyetale}. \end{proof}
+We will finish by showing that, in fact, the mapping spectrum $ \Mod_{(\pSbar)^X} (L_{(\pSbar)^X / \pSbar}, \overline{\F}_p)$ is contractible.
+Recall that since $X$ is $p$-complete finite, we have an equivalence of $\Fpbar$-algebras.
+By the base change properties of the cotangent complex, this yields an equivalence This space is contractible because by Proposition \ref{prop:formallyetale}.